Software-Defined Cryptography: A Design Feature of Cryptographic Agility

+The advent of Software-Defined Networking (SDN) was primarily driven by the increasing complexity and inflexibility of traditional network architectures.
+Traditional networks rely heavily on hardware-based devices like routers and switches, which require manual configuration and management.
+This manual process is not only time-consuming but also prone to errors, making it challenging to scale and adapt to the dynamic requirements of modern IT environments.
+SDN addresses this issue by introducing \emph{abstractions} between forwarding and control planes, as well as between operational and management planes, as in Figure~\ref{fig:rfc_sdn} \cite{rfc7426}.
+For example, the \emph{control plane} determines how packets should be forwarded by one or more network devices and implements these decisions on the network devices.
+The \emph{forwarding plane} handles packets on the data path based on instructions from the control plane.

-The core design features of SDN are then broken down into abstracting network resources for network control and management and providing interfaces for network services that can be used by network applications and other services.
-These abstractions (e.g., interfaces or APIs) reduce the complexity of network operations by using software applications to \emph{dynamically program policies} for individual network devices and thereby control over the network behavior \emph{as a whole}.
-This architecture has been applied to other areas, such as software-defined storage, software-defined perimeter, and software defined data center, giving rise to what is known as \emph{software-defined everything} (SDx).
+The abstractions, such as interfaces or APIs, simplify network operations by leveraging software applications to dynamically program policies for individual network devices, thereby enabling \emph{automation} for controlling overall network behavior.
+The design feature of software-defined networks, which provides interfaces via \emph{abstraction} and enables \emph{automation} via software programming, has been extended to other domains such as software-defined storage, software-defined perimeter, and software-defined data center, resulting in the emergence of the concept known as software-defined everything (SDx).